FelixdelasPozas/TranslucentMPlayer/readme.md

 # Install

-Translucent MPlayer is available for Windows 7 onwards.
+Translucent MPlayer is available for Windows 10 onwards.
 You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/TranslucentMPlayer/releases).
 Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

+The last version compatible with Windows 7 & 8 is version 1.3.2 that you can download [here](https://github.com/FelixdelasPozas/TranslucentMPlayer/releases/tag/1.3.2).

 # Screenshots